Beilager: History

-Hardly any descriptions of ritual beilager as performed in the high Middle Ages have survived.
+Hardly any descriptions of ritual Beilager as performed in the high Middle Ages have survived.
 It is presumed that it was so commonplace that it was not considered necessary to describe it.
-In the 14th and 15th century there are frequent reports of (usually royal) beilager.
+In the 14th and 15th century there are frequent reports of (usually royal) Beilager.

-The religious influence on the ritual beilager was limited, with the church blessing usually sought only after the wedding night.
-But there were variations: the royal nuptials Duke Johann Casimir (Saxe-Coburg) with Margaret of Brunswick-Lüneburg in 1599 in Coburg held the general superintendent Melchior Bischoff on ritual nuptials bed a short sermon titled: Christliche Ermahnung geschehen vor der Copulation am 16.
+The religious influence on the ritual Beilager was limited, with the church blessing usually sought only after the wedding night.
+But there were variations: the royal nuptials Duke John Casimir (Saxe-Coburg) with Margaret of Brunswick-Lüneburg in 1599 in Coburg held the general superintendent Melchior Bischoff on ritual nuptials bed a short sermon titled: Christliche Ermahnung geschehen vor der Copulation am 16.
 Septembris (Christian exhortation happen before copulation on 16 Septembris).
 But the marriage blessing, he issued until the following day after the wedding night.

 The public rite of Bettleite, similar to the late medieval symbolic Beilager, was practiced in the Baltic Sea area until the 19th century.
 Public weddings, celebrated by a priest, were not compulsory for Catholics until the Council of Trent (1545 - 1563, Session XXIV, Tametsi decree).
 The Reformation had no direct effect on the practice of public Bettleite or Beilager.